vegaprotocol/specs/protocol/0047-DSRF-data_source_filter.md

 	1. Create a filter with multiple (AND) conditions and ensure that data is only passed through if all conditions are met. (<a name="0047-DSRF-003" href="#0047-DSRF-003">0047-DSRF-003</a>)
 	1. Create a filter using an "OR" sub-filter (if implemented) and ensure that data is passed through if any of the OR conditions are met. (<a name="0047-DSRF-004" href="#0047-DSRF-004">0047-DSRF-004</a>)
 1. Data that is filtered out does not result in a data event but is recorded
-	1. No data source event is emitted for a data source if the triggering event (SubmitData transaction, internal source, etc.) does not pass through the filter for that source
+	1. No data source event is emitted for a data source if the triggering event (SubmitData transaction, internal source, etc.) does not pass through the filter for that source. (<a name="0047-DSRF-005" href="#0047-DSRF-005">0047-DSRF-005</a>)
 	1. No product/market processings is triggered by a data source when the event does not pass through the filters
 	1. When data is filtered out and no event is emitted this is recorded either in logs or on the event bus (this may only happen on the receiving node if the event is a transaction that is rejected prior to being sequenced in a block)
 1. Data sources are defined by the FULL defnition including filters